leon-sd/CAS502-skillnet-explorer/README.md

 `python -m unittest test_skills.py`

-If the tests pass, Python will report that 3 tests ran successfully and display `OK`.solving.
-Please keep changes small, readable, and documented, and update any relevant documentation if your change affects setup or usage.
+If the tests pass, Python will report that 3 tests ran successfully and display `OK`.
 ## Contributing

 If you would like to contribute, please fork the repository and make your changes in your own copy.
 For larger changes, create a feature branch and clearly describe what problem your change is solving.
 Please keep changes small, readable, and documented, and update any relevant documentation if your change affects setup or usage.